-Fluffy and decadent vegan bundt cake with swirls of chocolate and vanilla cake.
-The cake is amazing served with a sticky caramel sauce!
+Fluffy and decadent vegan bundt cake with swirls of chocolate and vanilla cake topped with an easy chocolate ganache!

-If you love chocolate cake but don’t want something too rich, this cake is perfect for you!
+If you like chocolate but don’t want something too rich, this cake is perfect for you!
 The alternating layers of vegan chocolate cake and vanilla cake create a well balanced dessert.
-It tastes like a milder (and less sweet) chocolate cake whilst being decadent enough for a special celebration but not sickly-sweet.
+It tastes like a milder (and less sweet) chocolate cake whilst being decadent enough for a special celebration.

-Creating a zebra cake is much more easier than it looks!
+Assembling a zebra cake is much more easier than it looks.
 All you have to do is:

-- Spoon some vanilla batter (around 1/4 cup) right on top of the chocolate batter.
+- Then spoon some vanilla batter (around 1/2 cup) right on top of the chocolate batter.
 The weight of the vanilla batter will force the chocolate batter underneath to spread out and so on.

 - Repeat until you have used up all the cake batter!

 The ‘zebra’ appearance is automatically created when you layer and alternate the cake batters.

 The batters will not mix together IF the batters are the same consistency/thickness (see my tips above about making the cake batters).